romankouz/romankouz/README.md

 This is just a quick overview of my skillset.
 A more detailed list of my skills and experience can be found [here](https://roromaniac.github.io).

-:white_check_mark: Available for Summer Internship?
+:x: Available for Summer Internship?

-:white_check_mark: Available for Fall Internship?
+:x: Available for Fall Internship?

-:white_check_mark: Available for Job Hire?
+:x: Available for Job Hire?

 ### Contact Info